Master of Science in Computer Science, Distributed Systems Track

 March 2018 to August 2018

-As a trainee in Syngenta's Project, Program and Portfolio Management Excellence team I worked primarily on administrating and further developing the team's SharePoint communication sites and teamspaces.
-I also provided support in several meetings and assisted with SmartChoice data input tasks.
+As a trainee in Syngenta's Project, Program and Portfolio Management Excellence team, I worked primarily on administrating and further developing the team's SharePoint communication sites and teamspaces.
+I also provided support in meetings and assisted with data input tasks.

 My secondary role was to observe the processes and practices followed by the other team members and use my IT and engineering knowledge to optimise them where possible.
-With that in mind I developed several macros for automating routine data manipulation tasks and made suggestions for tool improvements.
+With that in mind I developed several Microsoft Excel macros for automating routine data manipulation tasks and made suggestions for tool improvements, such as using APIs to automate parts of the workflow.
 I also took the initiative to document the details and results of my work in detail so that it can be easily resumed in the future.

-After the end of my 1-year traineeship I was contracted part-time to provide sporadic technical support to the team on a need-basis.
+After the end of my 1-year traineeship I was contracted part-time to provide sporadic technical support to the team on a need-basis, which I did until August 2019.

 Freiburg im Breisgau, Germany